CBonnell/servercert/docs/BR.md

       The CA MAY include a wildcard character in the Subject Alternative Name Extension and Subject Common Name Field as the left-most character in the .onion Domain Name provided inclusion of the wildcard character complies with [Section 3.2.2.6](#3226-wildcard-domain-validation) of these Requirements.

-3. When a Certificate includes an FQDN where "onion" is in the right-most Domain Label of the Domain Name, the Domain Name shall not be considered an Internal Name provided that the Certificate was issued in compliance with this [Appendix B](#appendix-b--issuance-of-certificates-for-onion-domain-names).
+3. When a Certificate includes an FQDN where "onion" is the right-most Domain Label of the Domain Name, the Domain Name shall not be considered an Internal Name provided that the Certificate was issued in compliance with this [Appendix B](#appendix-b--issuance-of-certificates-for-onion-domain-names).